mcustiel/phiremock/README.md

 # Phiremock

-Phiremock is a HTTP services mocker and stubber, it allows software developers to mock HTTP requests and setup static responses to avoid calling real services during development.
-Also can be used to setup the responses to expected requests during acceptance testing.
+Phiremock is a HTTP services mocker and stubber, it allows software developers to mock HTTP requests and setup responses to avoid calling real services during development, and is particulary useful during acceptance testing when expected http requests can be mocked and verified.
 Any HTTP service (i.e.: REST services) can be mocked and stubbed with Phiremock.
 Phiremock is heavily inspired by [WireMock](http://wiremock.org/), but does not force you to have a java installation in your PHP development environment.
 The full functionality of Phiremock is detailed in the following list:
 * Allows to mock http request based in method, headers, url and body content.
 * Allows to match expectations using regexp patterns or equality.
 * REST interface to setup.